Room for Improvement

 We are constantly on the lookout for new materials that are made of recycled elements.
-Our goal for the second round is to have our clothing be 100% recycled from top to bottom, from thread to fabric.
+Our goal for the second round, as said in the materials sections, is to have our clothing be 100% recycled from top to bottom, from thread to fabric.
 We will stick to this commitment.

 In the future, we would love to steer clear of petroleum-based fibers like Polyester and Nylon.
 At the moment, we use a lot of recycled polyester, which is already very good but even if these synthetic fabrics are recycled, they are still fossil fuel-based materials.

 Plant-based high-performance materials are on the rise and we will surely keep an eye on the development of these materials.
 We will keep you posted about the origin of every fibre, fabric, button, and snap whenever a new trim is sourced.

 We also consider using existing sport clothes of all kinds that are already alive, it would be a great opportunity to give them a second life and avoid producing new products at all.

 We learned a lot during the development of our V1 golf jacket and V1 golf polo.
 Let’s focus on the two main lessons here:

 1/ It’s better for the environment if the whole supply chain is located in one country.